-In order to ensure safe and healthy housing for tenants, Tukwila requires all owners of residential rental property to obtain an annual Rental Business License and an inspection of every unit once every four years.
+In order to ensure safe and healthy housing for tenants, Tukwila requires all owners of residential rental property to obtain an annual Rental Business License and an inspection of every unit prior to renting, as well as, once every four years.
 This applies to large multi-family developments all the way down to single-family houses, condominiums and Accessory Dwelling Units (ADU or “mother-in-law” apartments) which are rented to tenants.
 All rental business licenses expire on December 31st each year and must be renewed annually.

-Tenants may contact the City to determine if the rental property they are occupying is properly registered and up to date on inspections by calling 206-431-3674.
+Tenants may contact the City to determine if the rental property they are occupying is properly registered and up to date on inspections.

 2020 Rental Business License Fees: